Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Introduction

-In the subsequent analyses, we shall look into the details of the characteristic features of the neutrino induced charged current events, and impose event selection conditions to eliminate cosmic-ray muon events at ATLAS.
+In the subsequent analyses, we shall look into the details of the characteristic features of the neutrino induced charged current events, and impose event selection conditions to eliminate cosmic-ray muon events at ATLAS in Sec.~\ref{sec:categories}.
 Although the ATLAS detector sits only at a depth of about 100 m below the ground, in which a large flux of cosmic ray muons penetrate, it is possible to efficiently eliminate the cosmic muon backgrounds by using certain distinct topological features of the events as well as the timing information of the muon chambers.
-Subsequently, we shall compute the negative and positive muon charge ratio induced by neutrinos and anti-neutrinos as a function of the muon energy at ATLAS, for both contained vertex and external upward going rock muon events.
+Subsequently, we shall compute the negative and positive muon charge ratio induced by neutrinos and anti-neutrinos as a function of the muon energy at ATLAS, for both contained vertex and external upward going rock muon events in Secs.~\ref{sec:contained} and \ref{sec:upward}, respectively. {\em Although we have focussed on the ATLAS detector throughout this study as a benchmark for large collider detectors, the CMS detector at the LHC can also be used with comparable reach for studying the external upward-going rock muon events.} CMS has a comparable effective area, and an excellent tracker and muon chamber system, which are the key requirements for studying the neutrino induced rock-muons.
+Due a lower fiducial mass of its core hadron calorimeter, obtaining sufficient yield for the contained-vertex events at CMS will be difficult given the expected exposure time for neutrino physics studies.
+We summarize our results in Sec.~\ref{sec:summary}, and provide additional details in two Appendices.